 - Leveraging digital content to create more sales

-- Doing remote check-ins via a salon app
+- Doing remote check-ins via a tablet or smartphone

 - Offering added value to treatments for a certain amount of time, such as giving a head massage when washing clients’ hair, etc.